l0tkaa/l0tkaa/README.md

   - Feature3

 ### 2. [CUDA-TensorFlow-Workloads](https://github.com/l0tkaa/CUDA-TensorFlow-Workloads)
-Set up and monitor of a GPU-accelerated workload using Docker, NVIDIA Container Toolkit, CUDA, and TensorFlow with Prometheus and Grafana.
+Set up and monitor of a GPU-accelerated workload using Docker, NVIDIA Container Toolkit, and TensorFlow with Prometheus and Grafana.

 - **Tech Stack**: Python, TensorFlow, Docker, Grafana, Prometheus
 - **Features**: